matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

     },
 ```

-Often it won't be possible to still only maintain one version for both Piwik versions and we even recommend to make a cut
- for newer Piwik versions as it will be almost impossible to make System and UI tests work for both Piwik versions.
+### if your plugin is not compatible with Piwik 3 yet...

- We recommend to release one more version for your current plugin which specifically tells the Marketplace the plugin is
+If your plugin is not compatible with Piwik 3 yet, we recommend to release one more version for your current plugin which specifically tells the Marketplace the plugin is
- not compatible with Piwik 3 like this:
+ not compatible with Piwik 3.
+The `plugin.json` would look like this:

 ```json
    "require": {